rodrimati1992/type_level/type_level_values/docs/attribute_typelevel.md

     Currently only possible for Struct/Struct Variants.<br>
     Of the form `rename="name"`,the string must be a valid identifier.

-- accessor:
-    The name of the field accessor,declared in the fields submodule.
-    This accessor is used to access the contents of the field in GetField/SetField.<br>
-    Of the form `accessor="name"`,the string must be a valid identifier.

 ## Built-in traits

 This derive macro allows deriving some traits declared in type_level_values ,